 The structured approach requires a confident, organized host who can manage pacing and keep players on track.
 Adding extra players demands creating additional character sheets or spectator roles, which takes preparation.
 Players who prefer improvisation may find the turn-based structure constraining rather than liberating.

 Physical props and evidence cards need careful organization before game night—more setup complexity than digital alternatives.
-The predetermined timeline also means lower replayability; outcomes feel more predictable on replays, which matters if your family plays frequently.
+The predetermined timeline also means lower replayability; outcomes feel more familiar on replays, which matters if your family plays frequently.

 Families that value clear pacing, guided experiences, and a comfortable host who can facilitate confidently.
 This format works exceptionally well for mixed-age groups because structure provides scaffolding for less experienced players.
-If you're wondering how to choose murder mystery game for large families, structured formats solve the "too many cooks" problem by giving one person clear authority.
+If you're wondering how to choose a murder mystery game for large families, structured formats solve the "too many cooks" problem by giving one person clear authority.

 For detailed hosting strategies, explore 7 Tips for Hosting the Perfect Murder Mystery Party at Home or Murder Mystery Party Checklist: Essential Planning Steps.